Hazardous Waste Manifests

 General Manifest Form

-The manifest may be completed by hand, typewriter or printer.
-A manifest is a 6-copies form which is distributed and kept on file by different parties.
+The General Manifest Form (PDF, 696KB) may be completed by hand, typewriter or printer.
+A manifest is a form with 6-copies which is distributed and kept on file by different parties.

 Unique identifier number in B.C. manifests